tmobile/magentaA11y/_checklist-native/snackbar-toast.md

 ### Focus
 - For Jetpack Compose Snackbar, when there is an action available, the default accessibility behavior allows screen reader to dynamically read the message and the action
-- Only manage focus when needed.
-Primarily, let the device manage default focus
-- Consider how focus should be managed between child elements and their parent views
 - External keyboard tab order often follows the screen reader focus, but sometimes needs focus management
-- Initial focus on a screen should land in a logical place (back button, screen title, first text field, first heading)

 - **Android Views**
   - `importantForAccessibility` makes the element visible to the Accessibility API